narojkumar99/instantsearch-android-examples/ecommerce/README.md

 # E-commerce application
 <img src="../docs/ecommerce.gif" align="right"/>

-This example imitates a product search interface like well-known e-commerce applications.
+This example imitates a products search interface like well-known e-commerce applications.

 - Search in the **product's name**, **seller's name**, and **category**
 - Filter by *number of views*, *rating*, *video quality* or *captioning*